googlearchive/gwt-google-apis/language/distro-source/src/README.txt

 ---------- Importing Projects ------------------------------------

-To work with sample code in Eclipse, copy gwt-xxx.jar (xxx is the name of the api. e.g. maps, search) to samples/name-of-sample/war/libs folder.
+To work with sample code in Eclipse, the precompiled library needs to be copied into the war directory.
+Please first execute command 'ant libs' in the directory of the sample project, or simply copy gwt-xxx.jar (xxx is the name of the api. e.g. maps, search) to samples/name-of-sample/war/WEB-INF/lib folder.

-After copying the jar file, import the project in the samples/name-of-sample folder.
+After copying the libraries, import the project in the samples/name-of-sample folder.

 Select Project -> Properties from the menu bar and afterwards select: